OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/add_new_vcenter.rst

   Fill in with UUID **uuidA** in and select host vCenterA.
 Repeat for vCenterB.

-  If a user instantiates one of these templates, the `vOneCloud scheduler <http://docs.opennebula.org/4.10/administration/references/schg.html>`__ will pick the right vCenter in which to instantiate the VM Template.
+  If a user instantiates one of these templates, the :doc:`vOneCloud scheduler <administration/references/schg.html>` will pick the right vCenter in which to instantiate the VM Template.

 Using :ref:`the automated process for importing vCenter infrastructures <import_vcenter>`, vOneCloud will generate the above template for you at the time of importing vCenterA.